timscott/react-devise/README.md

 Within the ```Router``` element place ```AuthRoutes```.
 Set the path to ```clientResourceName``` to cause the router to select among the full auth routes.

-Use ```PrivateRoute``` for any route that requires authorization.
-If the user visits a private route while not authenticated, he will be redirected to the login route.

 ```javascript
 import {createStore, combineReducers} from 'redux';
 import {Provider} from 'react-redux';